It’s one of those red letter days for us. A project that we’ve been working on for months is finally going out the door – or at least phase one is.

 The first four posters were just released on Monday – maybe you’ve seen them already?

-iQ Content was brought on board to make a promotional website to showcase the project.
+Each & Other was brought on board to make a promotional website to showcase the project.
 But after sitting in a room doing workshops for a day with the amazingly enthusiastic DART of PHYSICS team, we started to get excited about physics and all the cool things we could to do with the site.